 Our Aging Population

-According to the Centers for Disease Control’s latest study, by 2050, it is anticipated that Americans aged 65 or older will number nearly 89 million, more than double the number of older adults in the United States in 2010.
-Since January 1, 2011, and each and every day for the next 20 years, roughly 10,000 Americans will celebrate their 65th birthdays.
+According to the Centers for Disease Control’s latest study, by 2050, 20% of the U.S. population will be ages 65 and older.
+Much of this increase will happen by 2030 as the last of the large baby-boom cohorts reaches age 65, more than double the number of older adults in the United States in 2010.
+Roughly 10,000 Americans will celebrate their 65th birthday each and every day.
 What that means for you, the paramedic, is that calls involving geriatric patients will continue to rise.